 Drivers Daily Log Book App with Top-Rated Support

-If you are a commercial vehicle driver, your elog solution is a tool that must be used whenever you are on the road.
-Your operations’ safety and compliance will depend on the quality of your ELD system, so it must be chosen carefully.
-A vital part of that system will be the drivers daily log book app.
+If you drive a commercial vehicle, your elog system is not just a tool; it’s a necessity for every trip.
+The safety and rule-following of your operations depend heavily on the quality of your ELD system, so it must be chosen carefully.
+A key part of the system will be the drivers daily log book app.
 Most providers offer bring your own device (BYOD) solutions, meaning drivers can use their own smartphone or tablet to run the elog app.
-In this article, you will find information on app compliance, log keeping, and penalties to help you keep your business on track.
+This article will guide you through everything about app compliance, keeping logs correctly, and penalties for non-compliance to help you keep your business on track.

 Are Daily Log Book Apps Compliant with the Elog Mandate?

-Even though elog mobile apps can be downloaded from app distribution platforms, they are not enough to be compliant.
-To meet DOT requirements, a tamper-resistant device must be connected to the engine to directly record HOS data.
-Once the device is connected and starts recording information, it sends it to the drivers’ mobile device via the app.
-Truckers need their vehicle daily log book device to be FMCSA-approved, which means the app will be compliant as part of that system, but not on its own.
+Downloading elog mobile apps from an app store is easy, but it it not enough to be compliant.
+To meet DOT requirements, truckers need a tamper-resistant device that connects to the vehicle’s engine to record HOS data.
+The information it collects is then sent to the drivers’ mobile device through the app.
+Truckers need their vehicle daily log book device to be FMCSA-approved to comply with the ELD mandate.
+This approval means the app is okay to use as part of this system, but not by itself.

 HOS247 Is a Top-Rated Drivers Daily Log Book App Provider

-Our purpose at HOS247 is to offer a vehicle daily log book with top-rated customer support to help our clients run their trucking operations more efficiently.
-We assume the role of a strategic partner to the client and assist them in growing their business.
+At HOS247, we are dedicated to offering a reliable vehicle daily log book backed up by top-rated customer support to help our clients run their trucking operations more efficiently.
+We see ourselves not just as a service provider, but as a strategic partner committed to help your business grow.

-The quality of HOS247 services is shown consistently in our user ratings.
-Our clients appreciate our easy-to-use drivers daily log book app, and many other benefits, such as:
+Our commitment to quality is reflected in the positive feedback from our users and high ratings on app stores.
+Our clients appreciate our easy-to-use drivers daily log book app, and numerous benefits, including:

 - Reliable and easy-to-install hardware.
 Our device is durable and has been designed for easy and quick installation.
-Just connect to the device using Bluetooth and the system will be set and ready to operate.
+Simply connect the device to the diagnostics port and sync to the driver daily log book software via Bluetooth and the system will be set and ready.

 - Driver-friendly logbook software.
-HOS247 is easy to use and quick to learn.
-The logbook operates just as well on Android and iOS devices to better suit the preference of the driver.
+HOS247’s interface is easy to use and quick to learn.
+The logbook operates just as well on Android and iOS devices, catering to all driver preferences.

 - Top-rated support.
-Our technical assistance team is ready to assist customers Monday through Sunday.
-Our staff is well trained and fluent in English, Spanish, Russian, and Polish.
-Our callback policy ensures the issue gets resolved as soon as possible.
+Available Monday through Sunday, our technical support team is well trained and multilingual, speaking English, Spanish, Russian, and Polish.
+Our callback policy ensures prompt attention to any issues even if the call drops.

-- No contract needed.
+- Flexible payment options.
 Pay on a monthly or annual basis.
 Monthly plans can be scaled up or down as you see fit.

 - Extra features.
-Our electronic logbook can be enhanced with features of real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA mileage calculations and more.
+Enhance your electronic logbook experience with additional features like real-time GPS tracking, vehicle diagnostics with fault code detection, IFTA mileage calculations and more.

 Can ELD App Records Be Edited?

-- Sign off any edits done by other staff.
+- Justifying and signing off any edits made by staff.

 ELD-Related Fines and CSA Scores

-Compliance, Safety, and Accountability is a federal program that scores motor carriers according to a Safety Measurement System.
+The Compliance, Safety, and Accountability (CSA) program, managed by the FMCSA, assigns scores to motor carriers based on safety performance.
 The FMCSA updates motor carriers’ CSA scores based on investigation results, crash reports, number and severity of safety violations, and roadside inspections on a monthly basis.
 The score is given as a percentile, with 100 as the worst possible score.
-Violations will add points to the carrier’s score, putting them on the spot for audits on behalf of the FMCSA and higher insurance premium costs.
+Violations will add points to the carrier’s score, putting them on the spot for audits and higher insurance premiums.

 There are 22 violations related to the use of logging devices and their drivers daily log book app that affect a carriers’ CSA score.
 Here are some of the most common: